surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

   * **Exciter**: An exciter to add "sparkle" to your sound
   * **TreeMonster**: A pitch detection circuit which generates a tuned tracker signal you can ring modulate against.
 Its kinda crazy!
-* Delays - see below for important information about these delays
-  * **Delay**: A Digital Delay
-  * **Tuned Delay**: A short-time delay meant for physical modeling.

 ## Polyphony

-Except for the delays, All the Surge FX can run in either a monophonic or polyphonic mode.
-In monophonic mode, the FX sum the inputs and hand them to a single instance of the effect, which is the default for all the effects except for TreeMonster.
+Except for the delay, All the Surge FX can run in either a monophonic or polyphonic mode.
+In monophonic mode, the FX sum the inputs and hand them to a single instance of the effect.
 In polyphonic mode, there is an instance of the effect for each polyphonic channel, adding substantial CPU in some cases, but also adding polyphonic separation.
-This is the default only for TreeMonster.
+All FX default to monophonic mode, except for TreeMonster which defaults to polyphonic.

 You can toggle polyphony behavior in the module menu.